 rating: WI4 M3-4

-This was a great route and I was psyched we finally got to do it!
+This was a great route, and I was psyched we finally got to do it!
 Seems like catching this thing in the right conditions is the crux.
-This wall gets baked with sun, kinda need a cloudy/cool day.
+This wall gets baked with sun, you need a cloudy/cool day.